 - The position is 5-10 hours per week during the Spring and Fall academic semesters and 15-25 hours during the summer.

 - Student will manage a $750 research budget for supplies, laboratory analysis, conference travel etc.

 Eligibility and Minimum Qualifications

-- Must be actively enrolled in an undergraduate institution during the Spring and Fall 2020 semesters and be in good academic standing.
-The applicant should be of at least sophomore standing as of January 2020.
+- Must be actively enrolled in University of Wisconsin-Superior during the Spring and Fall 2021 semesters and be in good academic standing.
+The applicant should be of at least sophomore standing as of January 2021.
 All majors encouraged.

 - Able to communicate ideas clearly and effectively (verbally and in writing).